madduck/tptools/README.md

 The options relating to accessing the TP file have to be provided.
 The two options `--host` and `--port` are optional, and if not provided, then the web server will bind to port 80 on all local interfaces/IPs.

+> [!NOTE]
+> In the `winscripts` directory, you may find a batch file that starts `squoresrv` with a TP file, when you drag-drop the file onto the script.
+A little tool exists to create a shortcut to this file on the desktop, which you can run from the command prompt: `tpshortcut squoresrv`.
+Now you just need to drag the TP file onto this new shortcut, and the web server will be started (using the configuration file mentioned above).

 Once running, the server provides two HTTP `GET` endpoints:

 1. `/players` — returns an alphabetically sorted list of all players in the tournament, one player per line;